MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

     | Priority                | 150 (must be lower than any rules that block internet access) | 151 (must be lower than any rules that block internet access) | 152 (must be lower than any rules that block internet access) | 153 (must be lower than any rules that block internet access) |
     | Name                    | AllowAADOutboundAccess                                        | AllowAzOutboundAccess                                         | AllowAzureFrontDoorFirstPartyAccess                           | AllowMCROutboundAccess

-* Configure the firewall on your local network to allow outbound TCP 443 (HTTPS) access to Microsoft Entra ID, Azure Resource Manager, and Microsoft Container Registry, and inbound & outbound access to AzureFrontDoor.FirstParty using the downloadable service tag files.
+* Alternately, configure the firewall on your local network to allow outbound TCP 443 (HTTPS) access to Microsoft Entra ID, Azure Resource Manager, and Microsoft Container Registry, and inbound and outbound access to AzureFrontDoor.FirstParty using downloadable service tag files.
 The JSON file contains all the public IP address ranges used by Microsoft Entra ID, Azure Resource Manager, AzureFrontDoor.FirstParty, and Microsoft Container Registry and is updated monthly to reflect any changes.
-Microsoft Entra service tag is AzureActiveDirectory, Azure Resource Manager's service tag is AzureResourceManager, Microsoft Container Registry's service tag is MicrosoftContainerRegistry, and Azure Front Door's service tag is AzureFrontDoor.FirstParty.
-Consult with your network administrator and network firewall vendor to learn how to configure your firewall rules.
+The Microsoft Entra service tag is AzureActiveDirectory, Azure Resource Manager's service tag is AzureResourceManager, Microsoft Container Registry's service tag is MicrosoftContainerRegistry, and Azure Front Door's service tag is AzureFrontDoor.FirstParty.
+Consult your network administrator and network firewall vendor to learn how to configure your firewall rules.

 ## Create an Azure Arc Private Link Scope

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. Go to **Create a resource** in the Azure portal, then search for Azure Arc Private Link Scope.
-Or you can go directly to the [Azure Arc Private Link Scope page](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.HybridCompute%2FprivateLinkScopes) in the portal.
+1. Search for Azure Arc Private Link Scope.
+Or you can go directly to the [**Azure Arc Private Link Scopes** page](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.HybridCompute%2FprivateLinkScopes) in the Azure portal.

 1. Select **Create**.
 1. Select a subscription and resource group.
 During the preview, your virtual network and Azure Arc-enabled Kubernetes clusters must be in the same subscription as the Azure Arc Private Link Scope.
 1. Give the Azure Arc Private Link Scope a name.
-1. You can optionally require every Arc-enabled Kubernetes cluster associated with this Azure Arc Private Link Scope to send data to the service through the private endpoint.
-If you select **Enable public network access**, Kubernetes clusters associated with this Azure Arc Private Link Scope can communicate with the service over both private or public networks.
+1. To require every Arc-enabled Kubernetes cluster associated with this Azure Arc Private Link Scope to send data to the service through the private endpoint, select **Allow public network access**.
+If you do so, Kubernetes clusters associated with this Azure Arc Private Link Scope can communicate with the service over both private or public networks.
 You can change this setting after creating the scope as needed.
-1. Select **Review + Create**.
+1. Select **Review + create**.

    :::image type="content" source="media/private-link/create-private-link-scope.png" alt-text="Screenshot of the Azure Arc Private Link Scope creation screen in the Azure portal.":::